 Typically, it starts with a hunch.
 If you experience poor internet out of nowhere or certain sites are loading slower than others, it’s a good idea to check your speeds.

-The best way to go about this is to run a speed test with and without a virtual private network (VPN) connected.
+The best way to go about this is to run an internet speed test with and without a virtual private network (VPN) connected.
 If your connection is noticeably faster when connected to a VPN, there’s a good chance your ISP is throttling your bandwidth.